About Cyclone Space Mining

 - Business and Sponsorship

 - Writing and Communication

 If you are interested in becoming a member of Cyclone Space Mining, the first step is to attend a general meeting.
-General meetings are on Thursdays at 6:10 PM in Carver 0202.
+General meetings are on Thursdays at 7:10 pm in Hoover 1227.
 You can also find the team during workdays on Saturdays at 10 AM.
-Frequent Saturday locations are Nuclear Engineering 0001 (the basement), AMSL, Hoover 1360, and Boyd Manufacturing Lab.
+Frequent Saturday locations are AMSL, Hoover 1360, and Boyd Manufacturing Lab.